Jocelyn Robert: Work

 Robert has said he went into art in 1987 "as one goes into the resistance".
 He has made recordings, written works, installations and performances across Canada, in the USA and in Europe, in "festivals, conferences, and in the street".
 Since the mid-1980s, Robert has released albums most people would describe as containing no music at all.
 His main themes have been the world as he hears it from silence to noise.
 His 2007 sound recording Bingo, for instance, has sounds of "cracklings, breathing, mutterings" mixed with digital noises.
 His approach to the medium came from the plastic arts, and he sees them as parts of his intermedia works rather than as individual notes and beats.
-His solo CDs are available at Discogs.

 He has said about his approach to sounds and images in visual art:

 The need to separate a work’s reading into "sounds", "images", and other things always surprises me.
 I remember a discussion I once had with the American artist Paul Demarinis.
 I mentioned to him an article in which a theoretician maintained that we should increase the number of human "senses".
 Essentially, this scholar said that the division of perception into five senses dated from the Middle Ages, and that it was time to bring it up to date.
 He himself proposed a minimum of fifty-four senses, in which, for example, there would be different designations for the touching of cold surfaces, texture, pressure, and so on.
 Paul replied that he understood the idea, but that it dated from after the Middle Ages and was more rooted in the nineteenth century than in the twentieth, and that, in his view, the number of senses today should be "one".
 This made me smile with relief.

 Robert was one of the first artists in Québec to create connections between visual art and technology.
 In a number of works, Robert breaks or distorts the passage of time.
 For instance, in The Invention of Animals (2001), he digitally disrupts the straight trajectory of an airplane in flight, causing the plane to appear to flit like a butterfly.
 The soundtrack suggests both an animal and a machine.
 In the video installation Domestic Politics (2002), the almost still video images show time passing in a fragment of everyday life projected into a cardboard box, as if was portable and could be inserted into another space-time.

 Robert also has organized support structures for artistic practice such as Avatar.